cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 ln -s $DAEMON_HOME/upgrade_manager/upgrades current
 ```

-After your node has successfully synced, you can run a validator.

 ##### Prepare a staking address
-We included 1 million Ethereum addresses, over 10000 Cosmos addresses and all of `euler-4` validators addresses into the genesis file.
+We included ~1 million Ethereum addresses, over 10000 Cosmos addresses and all of `euler-4` validators addresses into the genesis file.
 This means that there's a huge chance that you already have some EUL tokens.
 Here are 3 ways to check this:

 If you already have a cyberd address with EUL and know the seed phrase or your private key, just restore it into your local Keystore: